oracle/terraform-provider-oci/website/docs/d/apm_synthetics_result.html.markdown

 	* `name` - Name of the data.
 	* `string_content` - Data content in string format.
 Example: HAR.
 	* `timestamp` - The time when the data was generated, expressed in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format.
 Example: `2020-02-13T22:47:12.613Z`
 * `result_type` - Type of result.
-Example: HAR, Screenshot, Log or Network.
+Example: har, screenshot, log, network, diagnostics or script.
 * `vantage_point` - The name of the public or dedicated vantage point.